ivydesign/tingle-space.github.io/asmrtist.md

 We'd love to feature your work!
 Submit your ASMR video to the Tingle Space collection.

+*YouTube currently includes ads between videos.
+You can support our community by uploading videos yourself so they can be played here ad-free.*

 **What we look for:**
 - Captions or transcript included
 - Triggers clearly labeled